ujjawalparmar/ETH-AVAX--Functions-and-Errors/README.md

 Once on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
 Save the file with a .sol extension (e.g., MYsmartContract.sol).
 Copy and paste the following code into the file:

 To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
-Make sure the "Compiler" option is set heigher to "0.8.1" (or another compatible version), and then click on the "Compile MYsmartContract.sol" button.
+Make sure the "Compiler" option is set higher to "0.8.1" (or another compatible version), and then click on the "Compile MYsmartContract.sol" button.
 ```
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.1;